MaidaIjaz/AmazonCloneNextJS/README.md

-# Build LogIn and LogOut Authentication Functionality with NextAuth!
+# Build Checkout Page and Implement Add and Remove product from basket functionality using Redux

-Using the code in this repository you would be able to LogIn and LogOut functionality and authenticate user using NextAuth.
+Using the code in this repository you would be able to:

+* Create the checkout page and show all the products in basket on left side of page and total price on the right side of page.
+* Implement Add and Remove product from basket functionality using Redux.
+* Calculate total price of products in basket using Redux.
 ## Installation Steps

 Run following commands in your terminal: